ITWM-TVFS/Ensight4Matlab/README.md

 C++ Usage
 ---------

 The directory `ensight_lib/examples/ensight_viewer` contains a demo application for the C++ library.
 This application is a simple OpenGL-based viewer for EnSight files.
 It is build using the qmake build process the same way as the EnsightLib library, see build instructions [build instructions above](#building-the-ensightlib-c-library).
+To run the resulting application, you also need to [install the library as above.](#installing-the-library)

 Unpack the example data in `data/jet.tar.bz2` and load it in the viewer demo.
 You can see that the data consists of a several named parts, containing different types of cells (quadrangles, hexahedra), and several variables such as "temperature" and "velocity".